 U.S. immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.

-It is necessary to clarify that in the aforementioned cases your interview in the Consular Section will be canceled but your process will continue.
+It is necessary to clarify that if your case requires additional evaluation, your interview in the Consular Section will be canceled but your process will continue.
 The authorized doctor or the Consular Section will inform you when you can reschedule your appointment.
 Please wait to receive your doctor's instruction to schedule a new appointment through the Visa Information Center (VIC).

-Below is a list of documents the consular officer needs to see during your visa interview.
+Below is a list of documents that you will need to bring to your Document Review and to your visa interview.
 Please review the checklist and prepare your documents according to your visa category and if they are applicable on your case.
-The embassy will send you an email titled “Preparación del Caso” if any of these documents are missing from your case file, you will need to gather all mention documents and bring them to our interview.
+The embassy will send you an email titled “Preparación del Caso” if any of these documents are missing from your case file, you will need to gather all mentioned documents and bring them to our interview.